jmehami1/MMHS-RE/docs/index.md

 This page contains dataset and supplementary materials for the paper.
 We will release the implementation after the publication of our paper

+### Implementation of the light source estimation

+The github repository providing the implementation of the light source estimation is available [here](https://github.com/jmehami1/MMHS-RE).

 ### Mitsuba config file and dataset

 We forked the first version of Mitsuba and added the hyperspectral image generation (see [here](https://github.com/jmehami1/mitsuba)).
 The config file for the mitsuba simulator can be downloaded [here]() and the produced images are available [here]().